 Free Flow Floor Plan

-A free flow retail store layout is the favorite of many specialty retailers because it allows maximum creativity.
+A free flow retail store layout is the favorite of many specialty retailers because it allows maximum creativity and is easily changed and updated.
 Browsing is king in a free flow layout.
 Fixtures and displays are placed at angles to encourage shoppers to slow down and explore highlighted product groupings at every turn.

 A free flow store layout creates open sight lines throughout the store, so specialty displays and power walls, which we discuss in detail below, are highly visible.
 This makes it easy to funnel customers toward specific merchandise zones using eye-catching accent colors and product groupings.